 Vincasar PFS Side Effects

-Note: This document contains side effect information about vincristine.
-Some of the dosage forms listed on this page may not apply to the brand name Vincasar PFS.
+Note: This page contains side effects data for the generic drug vincristine.
+It is possible that some of the dosage forms included below may not apply to the brand name Vincasar PFS.

 For the Consumer

 Applies to vincristine: intravenous powder for solution, intravenous solution